ndineth100/web-scraper-chrome-extension/README.md

 To use it as an extension install it from [Chrome store] [chrome-store]

-To use it as a library do `npm i webscraper-headless`
+To use it as a library do `npm i web-scraper-headless`

 ### Features